Dear Daddys

 I never actively chose to follow this script, but my path conveniently aligned with it, until it didn’t.

 Getting through my PhD was the most intellectually gruelling journey I’ve faced.
 Halfway through, I promised myself I’d take a break if I made it to the end.
 I didn’t overthink the implications of being jobless; I just knew I’d earned rest.
-Yet, when I defended my thesis early into motherhood , that planned sabbatical - once a gift to myself - suddenly felt like a stain.
+Yet, when I defended my thesis early into motherhood , that planned professional pause - once a gift to myself - suddenly felt like a stain.

 Dr. Mommy wasn’t enough.